sirthias/spliff/README.md

 // determines the longest subsequence of elements that is present in both sequences val lcs: Seq[T] = Diff.longestCommonSubsequence(base, target)

-// determines the minimum number of edits required to transform `base` and `target`,
+// determines the minimum number of edits required to transform `base` into `target`,
 // whereby one "edit" corresponds to deleting or inserting one single element val distance: Int = Diff.minEditDistance(base, target)
 ```